NanachiNumber1/-Sar/README.md

 or for cli version : sudo pacman -S pipewire wireplumber pipewire-alsa pipewire-pulse pipewire-jack alsa-utils

 I'm really bad at this but it's usefull to me so maybe it wil be to you.

+just do chmod +x "script name"

+and ./scriptname.sh